MichalLytek/type-graphql/docs/resolvers.md

 ### Arguments

-Usually queries have some arguments - it might be an id of the resource, the search phrase or pagination settings.
-TypeGraphQL allows you to define the arguments in two ways.
+Usually, queries have some arguments - it might be the id of a resource, a search phrase or pagination settings.
+TypeGraphQL allows you to define arguments in two ways.

-First is the inline method using `@Arg()` decorator.
-The drawback is the need of repeating argument name (due to a reflection system limitation) in the decorator parameter.
-As you can see below, you can also pass a `defaultValue` options that will be reflected in the GraphQL schema.
+First is the inline method using the `@Arg()` decorator.
+The drawback is the need to repeating argument name (due to a limitation of the reflection system) in the decorator parameter.
+As we can see below, we can also pass a `defaultValue` options that will be reflected in the GraphQL schema.

 ```typescript
 @Resolver()